 Through the integration of YouTube, we are able to present various videos on our website that can be viewed directly on the website.

 The legal basis for the processing of personal data described above is GDPR Art.
 6 section 1 letter f).
 Our legitimate interest that is relevant here lies in the great benefit that YouTube offers.
 By embedding external videos we lighten the burden on our servers and can use our resources for other purposes.
 This may add to the stability of our servers.
-Beyond that, YouTube and Google have a legitimate interest in the collected (personal) data to improve their own services.

 5.11 Using Webfonts by Monotype